Coolest Guides on the Planet

-One of the key malware scanners is Linux Malware Detect and works very nicely scanning any Linux based server against an updated database of known malware exploits in particular from an updated registry maintained by Team Cymru.
-The Linux Malware Detect tool can also integrate with Clam AV Scanner which can speed up file scanning.
+One of the popular and open source malware scanners is an app called Linux Malware Detect and works well scanning any Linux web server, it keeps a daily updated database of known malware exploits from an updated registry of which it scans against.

-Get Linux Malware Detect
+How to install Linux Malware Detect

 wget http://www.rfxn.com/downloads/maldetect-current.tar.gz